 First: I never argue with success.

-If a great number of readers are happy and satisfied with this story, all I can say is to the author is: Hats off!
+If a great number of readers are happy with this story, all I can say is to the author is: Hats off!

 Second: My job is never to run down another author’s work.

-I mention my dissatisfaction with one book in particular because of the puzzlement and the ensuing self-doubts it engendered in me.
+I mention my dissatisfaction only because of the puzzlement and the ensuing self-doubts it engendered in me.

 Then this afternoon I read the saltshaker anecdote, and I felt instantly re-centered.
 I have a vision for what I’m doing.
 Those who read and appreciate my work will recognize that I constantly strive to bring that vision to the page.